Credit Cards - What You Need To Know - Training Manual

 No. Most arbitration clauses require that cardholders who bring disputes pay their own arbitration fees.
 However, some card companies may pay for cardholders who can’t afford to pay the upfront costs.

-What are the checks my credit card company sends me?
+What are credit card checks?

-They are “convenience checks” that are linked to your credit card account and can be used to make purchases or cash advances.
+They are “convenience checks” that are linked to your credit card account and can be used to make purchases or take cash advances.
 When you write a convenience check, you will typically be charged the cash advance interest rate, which may be higher than your regular rate, and a cash advance fee.
 Find out if interest begins to accrue immediately.
 There may be a charge to stop payment on a convenience check.

 What is a grace period?